-Humans, I'm here to help you see beyond the patches of missing Kentucky Bluegrass and get into the mind and heart of your dog burrowing a deep hole in the ground.
-Let's set aside speculation and conspiracy theories and get to the real bones of the issue: dogs dig for a variety of reasons.
+In order to protect your yard, it’s important to get into the mind and heart of your dog as he burrows a deep hole in the ground.
+The truth is that dogs dig for a variety of reasons.
 That's why it's so confusing—one dog's cooling system is another dog's escape route.
-Once you understand the differences, you can understand where your dog is coming from (or maybe where he's heading, as the case may be.)
+Once you understand the differences, you can understand where your dog is coming from and how to make him stop.

-No, literally.
-On a hot summer day, the ground is soothing and cool a mere few inches below the surface.
+On a hot summer day, the ground is soothing and cool below the surface.
 A shallow empty pool of cold soil is heaven on earth for your dog's warm body.

 If your dog hasn't been neutered, the digging—particularly under fences—might be a cry for help.
 As in, "Help me, I'm late for my date with Sheila!"
 When Sheila happens to live on the other side of the fence.

-He's opened a few high-yield savings accounts.
-You've raised a responsible dog and he's eternally grateful for your generous gift of rawhide bone/tennis ball/squeaky toy/jingly trinket.
-He's showing how much this means to him by finding a spot to keep it secure.
-It's an honor, really.
+You've raised a responsible dog and he's eternally grateful for your generous gift of rawhide bone, tennis ball, squeaky toy, or jingly trinket.
+Your dog is showing how much this means to him by finding a spot to keep it secure.

-There's a hole in his heart that goes all the way to your office.
+There's a hole your dog’s heart that goes all the way to your office.
 Why do you have to leave every morning after your coffee, wearing those sensible shoes and blabbering about budget meetings?
 Your dog misses you terribly and knows that you'd both be happier if you could just spend all day together.
-Sure, some may call the digging while you're away "separation anxiety," but your dog has been watching a lot of NatGeo lately and is pretty sure that he can get to you before lunch.

-It's just...there.
-Like his forebearers who dug for prey, breeds like Dachshunds and Terriers dig because their ancient DNA tells them to.
-So while you may think you are observing a dog digging an aimless hole, what you are really observing is an evolutionary burp, an echo of a time long gone by.
+Like his ancestors who dug for prey, breeds like Dachshunds and Terriers dig because their ancient DNA tells them to.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.